Instructor: Mr. Lipari

 - 45% Tests/Projects: Assessments (ACT/SAT Prep work), short responses, first SeeReader of the week

 Monday – Wednesday

 - 5 minutes for Bell Work (usually we are getting into our class rotations following our timed reading, where students work on their fluency by reading passages daily and documenting their daily fluency improvement.)

 - 25-30 Group Rotations: Computers - Reading Plus and Small Group - Direct Instruction

 Thursday – Friday

 - 40 minutes- ACT Practice Test/Strategies/Grading

-- Shared reading: The last 10 minutes of class we will read a book together.
+Shared reading: Eventually we will figure out a way to incorporate the books that we will be reading together in our instruction.
 You will have your own copy and follow along as I read aloud to you.

 Students will consistently meet the WPHS expectations: